codeforpdx/recordexpungPDX/doc/design.md

 **`POST`** `/api/search`

+Requires a user authentication token.

-Performs search of remote system, using the search params provided in the request body Records anonymous stats on the rearch result and returns a Record object in json response data
+Performs search of remote system, using the search params provided in the request body.
+The oeci_login endpoint must get called beforehand to obtain the oeci_token cookie.

+Returns a serialized version of the Record object in the json response body.
+The `record` data object matches the format specified in /doc/results_format.json

+Also records anonymized stats based on the rearch results.

 Required headers: